bpucker/FlavonoidFriday/README.md

+### (25) Petal color differences in Lysimachia arvensis ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** DFR and F3'5'H are two important genes influencing the petal color of Lysimachia arvensis.
+DFR copies show amino acid differences which probably altered their substrate affinity #FlavonoidFriday (details: )

+[Sanchez-Cabera et al.](https://www.frontiersin.org/articles/10.3389/fpls.2021.633979/full) investigated the flower color transition from blue to orange in _Lysimachia arvensis_ based on a transcriptomic data set.
+Blue and orange flowered L. arvenssis plants can be found across Europe.
+Interestingly, the proportion of blue-flowered plants increases with temperature and daylength, while higher precipitation leads to a decrease.
+39 of all 140 genes associated with the flavonoid biosynthesis showed differential expression.
+F3'5'H and DFR were among these DEGs.
+F3'5'H showed reduced expression in orange petals and two DFR copies revealed differential expression.
+These DFR copies showed amino acid substitutions that affected the substrate specificity region: primarily malvidin (blue) to primarily pelarognidin (orange).
+A phylogenetic analysis revealed that these DFR copies belong to two distinct lineages that resulted from a duplication deep in the angiosperms.
+Another important factor for the orange coloration is probably the high abundance of BZ1-2 which adds a glucose to the 3-position of anthocyanidins.
+Blue petals showed high abundance of OMT (methylation of delphinidin) and 3GT (adds rhamnoside), which are probably required for stabilization of the color.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)